 AE302.3 Information on plans and specifications.

-Plans and specifications shall be drawn to scale on substantial paper or cloth, and shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and shown in detail that it will conform to the provisions of these provisions and all relevant laws, ordinances, rules and regulations.
+Plans and specifications shall be drawn to scale on substantial paper or cloth, and shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and shown in detail that it will conform to these provisions and all relevant laws, ordinances, rules and regulations.
 The building official shall determine what information is required on plans and specifications to ensure compliance.

 The application, plans and specifications, and other data filed by an applicant for permit shall be reviewed by the building official.
 Such plans may be reviewed by other departments of this jurisdiction to verify compliance with any applicable laws under their jurisdiction.
 If the building official finds that the work described in an application for a permit, and the plans, specifications and other data filed therewith, conform to the requirements of these provisions, and other data filed therewith conform to the requirements of these provisions and other pertinent codes, laws and ordinances, and that the fees specified in Section AE304 have been paid, the building official shall issue a permit therefor to the applicant.